Division 4: Synopsis

-The series was one of the first to follow up on the enormous success of the earlier Crawford Productions drama Homicide and dealt with the wide variety of cases investigated by police in the fictional Melbourne suburb of Yarra Central (modelled on St Kilda but with many features in common with Port Melbourne and South Melbourne).
+Division 4 was one of the first successful Australian-made television dramas, along with Homicide, also from Crawford Productions.
+It dealt with the wide variety of cases investigated by police in the fictional Melbourne suburb of Yarra Central (modelled on St Kilda but with many features in common with Port Melbourne and South Melbourne).
 Initial publicity suggested that the 'emphasis throughout is on realism'.

 Division 4 was more concerned with character motivation than Homicide.
 The first episode included a human interest story for Frank Banner, played by Gerard Kennedy, whose pregnant wife Joy (played by Kate McKittrick) dies in part due to harassment from criminals pursuing a vendetta against him.
 This situation was recalled in Episode 20, 'The Threat', and in other early episodes in which Banner is seen to be haunted and troubled.
 In episode 29, 'The Price', an old flame of Banner's, June Anderson (Margaret Dunbar) attempts to rekindle the relationship they had before he met and married Joy, with no success: his job is too demanding.